The best network monitoring tools make it simpler and easier for the remote monitoring and management of your IT infrastructure.

 Microsoft Azure Network Watcher is a product specifically for the network monitoring of your cloud services.
 As expected, it allows you to monitor performance, diagnose problems, and generally gain insights into your network health.

 However, by using packet capture you don't even need to remotely login into your virtual machines, and can instead set alerts to get real-time information on performance at the packet level.
-This means IT technicians only have to spend time logging in to actual issues rather than routine observation.
+This means IT technicians only have to spend time logging in to actual issues rather than waste time on routine observation.

 Additionally, flow logs can be used to gather data for general auditing, compliance, and security profiling.